Small Learning Communities Model

 The Cornerstones of Hillsdale’s vision are: Equity, Personalization, Rigor, and Shared Decision Making.
 The school’s current governance structures base decisions on whether outcomes will facilitate achievement of the Cornerstones.
 Decision-making is shared at Hillsdale, with Administration, Leadership Team, Site Council, houses, and staff engaged in aspects of governance.
 Hillsdale has implemented and revised the structures and vision annually through interrelating our Single Plan for Student Achievement, WASC Action Plan, and SLC Grant report in order to clarify the vision and concentrate our work.
 The model, in brief:

-- Each fall, all incoming Freshmen will be placed, as equitably as possible, into one of three Houses consisting of approximately 108 students each (Florence, Kyoto, Marrakech and Oaxaca).
+- Each fall, all incoming Freshmen will be placed, as equitably as possible, into one of three Houses consisting of approximately 108 students each (Florence, Kyoto, and Oaxaca).
+All incoming students who are still in the process of learning English will be placed in the Manila House.

 - Four subject area teachers, one each from English, Science, Social Studies and Math, will be assigned to each of the three Houses.
 All students will be assigned to these classes and stay with the same teachers for two years (except when credentialing requirements disallow this).